 All this being considered, there is only one option left to consider a house as an investment – that is, when it’s not the place you want to live in.

-How to profitably invest in houses
+Ways to invest in houses for profitability

 When the house you want to invest in is not your home, it is easier to eliminate the personal factors that influence your investment.